zguven/SpringBoot_REST_JPA_PostgreSQL_JS/README.md

 ## Package and test the application
-You can package the application as JAR file and then run it like this
+You can package the application as JAR file and then run it like this:

 ```
 $ mvnw clean package